mukhal/arabic-UlmFit/README.md

 ## Instructions
-### This is my Own Implementation of the Universal Language Model Finetuning For Text Classification.
+### This is my Own Implementation of the [Universal Language Model Finetuning For Text Classification](https://arxiv.org/pdf/1801.06146.pdf) Paper.
 Note that the first part of the README is based on the README provided at Fastai repo.

 ### 0. Preparing Wikipedia